 Learn how to use the Mixed Third/ Second Conditional and the Mixed Second/ Third Conditional with structure, usage and example sentences.

-‘Mixed conditional‘ usually refers to a mixture of the second and third conditionals (the counterfactual patterns).
-Here either the condition or the consequence, but not both, has a past time reference.
+Mixed conditional usually refers to a mixture of the second and third conditionals (the counterfactual patterns).
 There are two types of mixed conditional sentence.

 Mixed Third/ Second Conditional

-Present result of a past condition.
+The mixed conditional describes present result of a past condition.

 In this type of mixed conditional sentence, the tense in the ‘if‘ clause is the past perfect, and the tense in the main clause is the present conditional.